A Peter Witt Streetcar #2894, built by Ottawa Car Company for the Toronto Transportation Commission (later renamed the Toronto Transit Commission)

-To place an order for this book, published by History Press:
+To place an order for this book:

-Book also available in Chapter/Indigo, the Bell Lightbox and AGO Book Shop.
-It can also be ordered by phoning University of Toronto Press, Distribution: 416-667-7791 (ISBN 978.1.62619.450.2)
+Book also available in Chapter/Indigo, the Bell Lightbox and AGO Book Shops, and by phoning University of Toronto Press, Distribution: 416-667-7791 (ISBN 978.1.62619.450.2)

 The book is available at local book stores throughout Toronto or for a link to order this book: https://www.dundurn.com/books/Torontos-Local-Movie-Theatres-Yesteryear

 Another publication, “Toronto Then and Now,” published by Pavilion Press (London, England) explores 75 of the city’s heritage sites.
 It contains archival and modern photos that allow readers to compare scenes and discover how they have changed over the decades.
-Note: a review of this book was published in Spacing Magazine, October 2016.
-For a link to this review:
+For further information follow the link to Amazon.com here or contact the publisher directly by the link below: